Mbmatthews/PKP2600SI-Arduino-CAN-Controller/README.md

 # PKP2600SI-Arduino-CAN-Controller
-This project is for an Arduino-based CAN controller to control the Blink Marine PKP-2600-SI CAN keypad.
-I made a custom PCB shield with an automotive connector on board and have a 3D printed case to go along with it so you can utilize common Arduino UNOs and MCP2515 CAN breakout boards in an automotive environment.
+This project is a small library used to control a PKP-2600-SI CAN Keypad with an MCP2515.
+Check out my Arduino Automotive CAN Shield project for a custom PCB to control this from an arduino uno.